TopBench: A Benchmark for Implicit Predictive Reasoning in Tabular Question Answering: Conclusion

 \section{Conclusion}

-In this work, we introduced {\sc TopBench}, a benchmark that shifts the paradigm of TQA from explicit fact retrieval to implicit predictive reasoning.
-Our evaluation exposes a critical capability gap: current models often struggle to distinguish between retrieval and prediction intents, frequently defaulting to simple lookups rather than constructing rigorous models.
-However, our study operates under a specific constraint where the relevant historical table is explicitly paired with each query.
-This represents an intermediate step toward realistic data intelligence.
+In this work, we introduced {\sc TopBench}, a benchmark for studying implicit predictive reasoning in TQA beyond explicit fact retrieval.
+Our evaluation exposes a critical capability gap: current models often struggle to distinguish between retrieval and prediction intents, frequently defaulting to simple lookups rather than constructing appropriate predictive procedures.
+At the same time, our study operates under a specific constraint where the relevant historical table is explicitly paired with each query.
+This design avoids mixing predictive reasoning errors with failures in data search or table construction, allowing us to more clearly measure whether a model can identify the intended predictive target and use historical evidence properly.
+This design isolates predictive reasoning as an intermediate step toward realistic data intelligence.
 In open-ended applications, user requests are often unstructured, requiring systems to not only reason over provided data but also autonomously retrieve relevant historical records or structure undefined information from scratch.
-We hope {\sc TopBench} serves as a foundation for future research, encouraging the development of models that can navigate the full pipeline from data discovery to predictive inference.
+By formalizing this setting and providing a rigorous automated evaluation pipeline, {\sc TopBench} offers a principled testbed for future research on the full pipeline from data discovery to predictive inference.